andreasp1994/UoGFintech-Workshop2-ERC20Tokens/3.token/readme.md

 totalSupply : How much tokens to start with. symbol : The abbreviation for the token (ie. ETH for Ethers) name : The name of the token
-decimals: Number of decimals for a whole token. ( Recommended: keep this to 18)
+decimals: Number of decimals for a whole token. ( Recommended: set this to 1 - Higher values make metamask not able to display balance)
 ```

 Step 4: